Tookmund/tookmund.github.io/_drafts/important-trailing-slash.md

 afile
 ```

-And then do the following:
+And then attempt to remove b recursively with a trailing slash:
 ```
 rm -rvf b/
 ```

-The output may not be what you expect:
+Neither `b` nor `a` are removed, but the contents of `a` are removed:
 ```
 removed 'b/afile'
 ```

-Whereas if you remove the trailing slash, you just remove the symlink:
+Whereas if you remove the trailing slash, you just remove the symbolic link:
 ```
 $ rm -rvf b
 removed 'b'
 ```

-The `find` command acts the same way, not treating the symlink as a directory
+The `find` command acts the same way, only searching the contents of the
-unless the trailing slash is added:
+directory a symbolic link points to if the trailing slash is added:
 ```
 $ find b -name afile
 $ find b/ -name afile